influenzanet/python-ifncli/ifncli/docs/readme.md

   password: "<strong-password>"
   instanceId: "<default-instanceID>"
 resources_path: path/to/resources/dir # Path pointing to directory with resources
-vars:  # Variables to be used for this config.
+vars:  # Variables of the platform to be used in the email templates.
 They overrides the ones in the platform config file (see Resource Directory)
-  web_url: value
+  web_app_url: value
   default_language: en
 ```